lopzedu-arch/BridgeImmuneNetwork/README.md

     Click on  MacroLymph_Net_July28.ipynb in this repository.

-    Select the option open in Google Collab.
+    Select the option open in Collab.

 Option 2: Local Environment (Recommended for speed)